Canadian Bookkeeping Resources

 Home Business Taxes

 Another tax planning opportunity for the self-employed home based business owner so expenses are not disallowed during a tax audit.
 Read about 8 common tax mistakes self-employed workers make.
+Auditors look for theses mistakes during an audit.

 Home Business Taxes